The Gambling Law Review: France

-A new supervisory authority, the National Gambling Authority (ANJ), was created by Ordinance No. 2019–1015.
-The ANJ takes over the powers of the Online Gambling Regulation Authority (ARJEL) and is also granted new powers.
-The ANJ will notably retain the mission of issuing licences to online gaming and sports betting operators that used to be carried out by the ARJEL.
-The ANJ's scope of intervention is extended to operators holding exclusive rights (La Française des Jeux (FDJ), Pari Mutuel Urbain (PMU)), which will have to submit each year to the ANJ's approval their (1) gaming programme, (2) promotional strategy and (3) action plan for the struggle against excessive gambling and underage gambling, fraud, money laundering and terrorist financing.
+The National Gambling Authority (ANJ), created by Ordinance No. 2019–1015 of 2 October 2019, has taken over the powers of the former Online Gambling Regulation Authority (ARJEL) and has been also granted new powers.
+The ANJ is notably competent for issuing licences to online gaming and sports betting operators.
+The ANJ's scope of intervention is extended to operators holding exclusive rights (La Française des Jeux (FDJ), Pari Mutuel Urbain (PMU)), which have to submit each year to the ANJ's approval their (1) gaming programme, (2) promotional strategy and (3) action plan for the struggle against excessive gambling and underage gambling, fraud, money laundering and terrorist financing.

-ivHolder of exclusive rights and other licence holders
+A summary of the holders of exclusive rights and other licence holders is set out below.

 La Française des Jeux